-The applications and applets here demonstrate some of World Wind’s rich capabilities.
+The applications here demonstrate some of World Wind’s rich capabilities.
 Also see World Wind Europa Challenge site for a collection of applications created by the World Wind Europa Challenge teams.

 This is the most basic usage of the SDK.
 It displays the default globe with its default layers.
 It includes capabilities such as a compass and status bar that are common to most applications, and presents Earth within a star field and with an atmosphere.
 It requires only 6 lines of code to instantiate everything seen here.

 Demonstrates loading, displaying, and interacting with KML content in World Wind.